-Auditors pay a reduced tuition rate, generally one-half regular tuition.
+Auditors pay the regular tuition rate for audited classes.
 Traditional undergraduate students' tuition charges may exceed the block-rate tuition if the audited course causes them to exceed the 18-hour maximum.

 Pass/No Pass Registration Option

 An application form requesting that the grading basis for a course be changed from letter grade to pass/no pass must be filed with the registrar no later than the published deadline (generally, the end of the fourth week of the semester).